JamieWells1/studentvault-api/README.md

 {
   "status": 400,
   "errors": [
-    "The video URL you provided either isn't a valid URL or the video doesn't support captions."
+    "Found 1 errors: The video URL you provided either isn't a valid URL or the video doesn't support captions."
   ]
 }
 ```